OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Objective 6: Effect of Discounts on Purchase Behaviour (t-test ) This was achieved with the use of a t-test to compare the average total spend between customers who received a discount versus those who did not. <br />

 Objective 7: Retention Analysis (Correlations).
-This involved the use of correlation analysis to study the relationship between days since last purchase" and other variables like satisfaction level and membership type.
+This was achieved using correlation analysis to study the relationship between the days since last purchase, satisfaction level and membership type.

 # Tools I Used
 * IBM SPSS 26